Perlover/bitcoin-kit-makefile/README.txt

 What is this?
 -------------

-This is my Makefile for building of Bitcoin Core node (without wallet feature!) v0.14.1 UASF/SegWit patch from sources with compiling & building of many prerequisites from sources too under local user environment (not root).
+This is my Makefile for building from sources the Bitcoin Core node (v0.14.1 + UASF/SegWit enforce-patch but without wallet feature!) with compiling & building of many prerequisites from sources under local user environment (not root).
+This compiling and installing doesn't affect to Unix system because all binaries and libraries installed to $HOME directory (for example to home of 'bitcoin' user).

 The motivation to do it was because the CentOS 6.* has many old packages for the Bitcoin Core compiling.
 These packages are: libtools, pkg-config, autotools, gcc